dvrpc/coding-for-planners-and-engineers/Python/Installing-Python.md

 There's fewer constraints when installing Python on \*nix machines since they typically include the necessary compilers by default.
 You can still use `miniconda3` on these machines, but you can also install through other methods, including the [Python.org](https://www.python.org/downloads/) installer.

+## WSL

+Another option on Windows computers is to install Windows Subsystem for Linux (WSL), which provides a terminal-based interface to Ubuntu(/Linux).
+This is a great option for advanced users but is not recommended for new coders who are learning Python for the first time.